EvgeniyMukhamedjanov/liquid-ajax-cart/docs/v2/docs/queue-of-requests.md

 {%- endcapture -%}
 {% include v2/codeblock.html language="plain" code=highlight_code %}

-When the `/cart/add.js` request is just finished, the `lastComplete` callback gets called, and the `/cart/change.js` request gets added to the first position in the Queue rather than to the end, because the `important` option is set to `true` for that request:
+When the `/cart/add.js` request is just finished, the `lastCallback` callback gets called, and the `/cart/change.js` request gets added to the first position in the Queue rather than to the end, because the `important` option is set to `true` for that request:
 {%- capture highlight_code -%}